fortify-presales/PowerShellForFOD/README.md

 $applications = Get-FODApplications -Filters "applicationName:test" -Paging | Out-GridView
 ```

-For more example commands, please refer to [USAGE](USAGE.md#examples).
+For more example commands, please refer to [USAGE](USAGE.md).

 ----------

 ## Developing and Contributing

-Please see the [Contribution Guide](CONTRIBUTING.md) for information on how to develop and
+Please see the [Contribution Guide](CONTRIBUTING.md) for information on how to develop and contribute.
-contribute.

 If you have any problems, please consult [GitHub Issues](https://github.com/fortify-community-plugins/PowerShellForFOD/issues)
 to see if has already been discussed.

-If you do not see your problem captured, please file [feedback](CONTRIBUTING.md#feedback).

 ----------